SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <details>
   <summary><b>Description</b></summary>

-The Editors will leverage from the information collected in the previous phase to develop a UML class diagram.
-The latter aims at visually describing how entities of the data model will interact with each other.
-The different entities, the relationship between entities, and their attributes as well as the expected types are displayed.
+The Editors will leverage the information collected in the previous phase to develop a UML class diagram.
+This aims to visually describe how entities of the OOTS data model for specific evidence types will interact with each other.
+The diagram displays thedifferent entities, the relationship between entities, and their attributes as well as the expected types.

 The exclusive focus on entities, attributes and relationships will allow the Working Group members to concentrate on the semantic aspects of the model.
 Supplementary modelling elements are  added in step 9 when entities are documented in tables.